mhdirkse/counting-language/LANGUAGE_REFERENCE.md

 ### Predefined member functions of arrays

 Each value of type `array` has predefined member functions.
-These functions do not modify the array but the produce a new value, possibly another array.
+These functions do not modify the array but they produce a new value, possibly another array.
 Here is an example.
 The program

     a = [1, 2];